kartikgupta23/Web_Scraper/README.md

 ## License

 This scraper is built for DeepThought pharma intelligence firm.
 Use responsibly and in accordance with website terms of service and applicable laws.

-## Support

-For issues or questions, please refer to the code documentation or contact the development team.